Pain Relief For Arthritis

 Your physical therapist also helps with natural pain relief.
 You’ll use effective pain relief methods such as heat application, cold pack application, and ultrasound therapy.
 You’ll have some of these pain relief treatments here at our facility, and you’ll also learn how to perform natural pain relief treatments like heat or ice application at home or self tractioning as needed.
+Ask us aabout the Class IV laser and see if it would benefit you.
 Your physical therapist will make sure that you have the tools you need to feel your best.

 Arthritis pain, stiffness, and mobility problems don’t have to rule your life any longer.
 Our physical therapy team delivers expert evaluation, customized treatment programs, and great results.
 Contact us anytime.
 We’re ready to help you put arthritis pain in your past.
 Visit us at Healing Hands Physical Therapy 58 Parkland Plaza, Suite 100, Ann Arbor, MI 48103.